 The high tensile strength, light weight, durability and versatility of FRPs have made these products the material of choice for many repair and rehabilitation projects.
 To date, numerous bridges, buildings, pipelines, etc. have been retrofitted with these products worldwide.
 With the publication of design guidelines (ACI 440‐۰۸) it is fair to say that FRP is no longer an experimental product but rather a relatively well‐accepted construction material.

-Fabrics offer the widest versatility in the field and are installed following a procedure commonly referred to as the wet lay-up method.
-This technique requires properly trained technicians to prepare the resin in the field, saturate the fabric with resin and apply it to the structural member.
+The forms of FRP products that have been used in retrofit applications to date can be categorized into fabrics and pre‐cured laminates.
+Fabrics offer the widest versatility in the field and are installed with what is commonly referred to as the wet layup method.
+This technique requires properly trained technicians to prepare the resin in the field, saturate the fabric and apply it to the structural member.

 The flexibility of the super laminate is demonstrated by coiling it in smaller diameters and by easily folding a corner of the large carbon panel.
 Super laminates can be produced with highest quality control under ISO 9000 certification; this will provide a leapfrog advance in wider acceptance of FRP products in construction projects.